The following is a sample chapter from our new book entitled “Social Influence: Attract a Massive Following & Drive Organic Sales Using Social Media”.

 I don’t believe you NEED 100,000 followers in order to grow your business.
 “Massive” is a relative term.
-As I mentioned earlier, we started seeing benefits much earlier than our 100,000 total.
-But You DO NEED FOLLOWERS.
+As I mentioned earlier, we started seeing benefits much earlier than our 100,000 total and continue to see benefits as we are closing in on the 250,000 follower total.
+But you DO NEED FOLLOWERS.
 Without followers who care about what you have to say, your influence is limited.
 And your competition, who has access to your customers, may get a leg up on you.

 Sure, you don’t necessarily need 100,000 followers or even 50,000.
 But why not reach that high?
 Why not try to reach, influence, and touch as many people as possible?
 If you believe that you have something of value to offer to this world, why not offer it?
 If you have thoughts, opinions, a mission, or a cause that you are passionate about, why not create your own community of people who want to hear what you have to say?

 As a team, we hold certain values.
 You can see those values in the articles we write.
 So even though we are a part of a business, we use the platform to help spread those values to our followers.
 You can do the same.